 Completion of at least three A Level (H2/A2) subjects.
 Students must achieve a Grade C in A Level Mathematics and Grade C in an accepted AS Level English subject, i.e. General Paper, General Studies, English Language, English Literature, English Language and Literature.
 GCSE/O Level subjects do not meet subject prerequisites.

-2017 guaranteed score: 86 EAP (a score of at least 50%), English, Mathematics 1 and History of Ideas.
+2018 guaranteed score: 86 EAP (a score of at least 50%), English, Mathematics 1 and History of Ideas.
 Mathematics 1 must be included in the 'Best 4' calculation.
-For specialisation in Actuarial Studies, Mathematics 2 is also required.

 Minimum GPA of 3.2 for graduates of Ngee Ann, Nanyang, Singapore and Temasek; minimum GPA of 3.4 for graduates of Republic Polytechnic.
 Please note we accept applications from graduates of business-related diplomas only.